alina-cai/lol-champion-randomizer/README.md

 ### A web application displaying a randomized LoL champion profile based on information scraped from the LoL wiki.

+Everytime a new champion is added or updated, the information generated is automatically updated.

 ##### Both generated champion profile image and background image have been pixelated for visual appeal.

 In action - everytime the button is pressed or the page is refreshed, a new randomized champion appears.